Kapeliele Faupala: Coronation

-Kapiliele Faupala was formally crowned the 51st Lavelua of Wallis on July 25, 2008.
+Kapiliele Faupala was formally crowned the 51st Lavelua of Wallis on 25 July 2008.
 He chose to retain the title and name of Lavelua.
-His coronation took place in Mata-Utu, the capital of Wallis and Futuna, on the main grounds of Malae Sagato Soane and gathered more than 2,000 persons. where Faupala's predecessor, Tomasi Kulimoetoke II, is buried.
+His coronation took place in Mata-Utu, the capital of Wallis and Futuna, on the main grounds of Malae Sagato Soane and gathered more than 2,000 persons where Faupala's predecessor, Tomasi Kulimoetoke II, is buried.
 The coronation ended several days of formal traditional Wallisian celebrations, which included a kava ceremony and the presentation of gifts to the new King.
 Faupala was 68 years old at the time of his coronation.

 Several of Wallis's chiefly royal families, only in the North (Hihifo), chose not to attend Faupala's coronation due to the ongoing dispute over the royal succession.

 The coronation took place in the presence of the French Secretary General to the Administrator Superior of Wallis and Futuna, since the current Administrator Superior, Richard Didier, was traveling outside of Wallis and Futuna at the time.
 A large delegation from New Caledonia, which is also a French overseas possession, also attended the coronation.
-New Caledonian dignitaries included Marie-Claude Tjibaou, the current Chair of Agency for the Development of Kanak Culture.
+New Caledonian dignitaries included Marie-Claude Tjibaou, the then-current Chair of the Agency for the Development of Kanak Culture.
 A number of pro-French New Caledonian political parties were also represented including the president of Future Together, Didier Leroux.
 Other New Caledonian political and traditional figures, such as the Chairman of South Province Philippe Gomès and the High Chief of Lifou Island, Evanes Boula, also attended Faupala's coronation on invitation.

 The New Caledonian delegation was careful not to become involved with the internal Wallisian royal succession dispute, with Didier Leroux saying "We were invited to attend the ceremonies.
 But I'd like to point out that we come as external observers and I would not like to take sides in the current quarrel between one side or the other."